Diversity, Equity & Inclusion

 Advocacy and Public Awareness

-- AMH recognizes there are existing policies of inequity oppression and disparity in our region and are committed to challenging these harmful systems.
+- AMH recognizes there are existing policies which reinforce inequity, oppression, lack of access and disparity in our region and we are committed to challenging these harmful systems.

 - AMH advocates to government and private funding organizations for increased support for underrepresented artists and groups.

-- AMH gathers information to communicate the needs and assets of the Mid-Hudson Valley region to funding entities.
+- AMH gathers information and encourages feedback to communicate the needs and assets of the Mid-Hudson Valley region to funding entities.

-- AMH convenes the community through networking opportunities, events, and communications.
+- AMH convenes the arts and cultural community through networking opportunities, events, and communications.

 Arts Education Program

-- The purpose of the AMH Arts Education Program is to unlock and enhance the learning and creative potential in each student.
+- The purpose of the AMH Arts Education Program is to unlock and enhance the learning and creative potential in each person.
 Ultimately, this benefits the individual and the community at large.

-- AMH oversees and assists to develop arts-based workshops, classes, and presentations in educational institutions and in the community both virtually and in-person.
+- AMH oversees and assists to develop arts-based workshops, classes, and presentations both virtually and in-person.

 Folk Arts Program